-It’s important to not only provide an ALT tag, but also provide one that is useful in the context of the document.
-You may not need to include every artistic detail, and you may be able to skip over purely decorative images, but those that contain critical information need to have it to spelled out in the ALT text.
+It’s important to not only provide ALT text, but also provide one that is useful in the context of the document.
+You may not need to include every detail about the image, and you may be able to skip over purely decorative images, but those that contain critical information need to have it to spelled out in the ALT text.

 Consider an graphic at an e-commerce which includes two credit card company logos.
 If you need to know which credit cards are accepted, which would be the better ALT text?